BrainSpate Logo

 Migrating from a legacy eCommerce platform to a modern one:

-- The facade could handle requests from the client and route them to the appropriate system based on specific criteria.
+• The facade could handle client requests and route them to the appropriate system based on defined criteria.

-This approach can help reduce the risk of migration, improve scalability, and enhance the overall flexibility of the application.
+This approach can help reduce migration risk, improve scalability, and enhance the application’s overall flexibility.

 How to Implement eCommerce Design Patterns?